matthewb66/detect_rescan/README.md

 - If post-action or report required:
   - Waits for server-side scan and BOM completion
   - Runs Detect to perform post-action with no rescan
-- If --report or --markdown specified, produce summary reports (--markdown writes the file blackduck.md in MD format)
+- If `--report` or `--markdown` specified, produce summary reports (--markdown writes the file blackduck.md in MD format)
+- If `--testxml` specified, produce junit XML test output files (policies.xml and vulns.xml)

 # PREREQUISITES